 She was often referred to as the ‘female Steve Jobs’; a comparison she encouraged – claiming his trademark black polo neck/trouser combo as her own uniform.

 But trouble stirred when one staffer, Tyler Schultz, concerned by the practices he witnessed within Theranos, called New York state’s public health lab to allege his concerns.
 In early 2015, that same whistleblower began leaking information to a Wall Street Journal reporter.
 The WSJ published an expose of the famously secretive company in October of that year – after which, the jig was up.

 In 2018, Holmes was indicted on felony charges, before being charged as guilty on four counts of investor fraud in January 2022, according to the BBC.
 She was found innocent of four other charges and the jury failed to reach a verdict on a further three.
-She is expected to appeal this verdict.

 Where is Elizabeth Holmes now?